-5. The consultation process has been poor.
+The public consultation process has been poor.
 The report to the Council about the consultation process ignores important procedural and policy challenges, and seriously understates opposition to the proposals voiced both in the several thousand written comments received and at the public meetings convened to discuss the plan.
-I therefore believe the Plan has not been positively prepared.
+The public meetings we inadequate both in their ability to provide space for all those who wished to take part, and in the level of questioning they were prepared and willing to be able to answer.

-For the above reasons, I consider the Plan to be unsound because it is not justified by robust evidence.

-Consequently, I request that much lower housing figures (based more closely on the Government's own household projections) should be used by the Vale in its Local Plan, and that the Inspector strikes from the Local Plan all site allocations in the Green Belt.
+For the above reasons, we consider the Plan to be unsound because it is not justified by robust evidence.
+Consequently, we request that much lower housing figures (based more closely on the Government's own household projections) should be used by the Vale in its Local Plan, and that the Inspector strikes from the Local Plan all site allocations in (and site removals from) the Green Belt.